 Michael Andlauer has approximately 35 years of experience in the Canadian transportation industry, which began when he was a university student working part-time at Day and Ross Transport.
 He founded ATS Andlauer Transportation Services Inc. in 1991 (now operating as ATS Healthcare) and ALS in 1994 (now operating as Accuristix).
-Mr. Andlauer also serves as the President and Chief Executive Officer of AMG, a company he founded in 1994 to manage and operate transportation and logistics companies in Canada that are focused in the healthcare sector.
+Mr. Andlauer is also the Founder of Bulldog Capital Partners Inc., a Toronto-based merchant bank focused on private equity investments and advisory services for growth oriented businesses and serves as the President and Chief Executive Officer of AMG, a company he founded in 1994 to manage and operate transportation and logistics companies in Canada that are focused in the healthcare sector.
 AHG was formed as a subsidiary of AMG in 2019 to bring several specialized healthcare supply chain companies together under one entity.
 Following the initial public offering, AMG will continue to hold a controlling interest in AHG.